plentymarkets/plugin-hello-world/README.md

 # Hello World plugin

-This is the **Hello World** plugin developed by plentymarkets.
+This is the **Hello World** plugin developed by PlentyONE.

 The master branch of this repository contains a simple plugin that renders a template and registers a route under which the template is displayed.
 Check out the branch [further_options](https://github.com/plentymarkets/plugin-hello-world/tree/further_options) to see more possibilities.

 ## Requirements

-This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
+This is a plugin for [PlentyONE](https://www.plentyone.com/).
 No other plugins are required for running the plugin.

 ## Installing

-For detailed information about plugin provisioning refer to [plentymarkets developers](https://developers.plentymarkets.com/dev-doc/basics#plugin-provisioning).
+For detailed information about plugin provisioning refer to [PlentyONE developers](https://developers.plentymarkets.com/dev-doc/basics#plugin-provisioning).

 Install using [Composer](https://getcomposer.org/) and a `composer.json`.